grafana/mimir/docs/sources/reference-http-api/_index.md

 This endpoint is compatible with the Prometheus exemplar query endpoint.

-For more information about Prometheus exemplar queries, refer to [exemplar query](https://prometheus.io/docs/prometheus/latest/querying/api/#querying-exemplars).
+For more information about Prometheus exemplar queries, refer to Prometheus [exemplar query](https://prometheus.io/docs/prometheus/latest/querying/api/#querying-exemplars).

 Requires [authentication](#authentication).